MauriceDT/Greekstagram/README.md

 Recently added (top = newest):

+New Folder added under public/images/*show_bg**, has since been filled with the right images (in .jpg format).

+Removed 'Countries' Table, as there won't be use for it in my project.

 Show God Page (or God Detail Page) now works according to plan, Styling will be added shortly.

 'deleted' and 'deleted_by' fields have now been re-added to the gods migration page, as 'deleted' field was required to be NOT NULL in other areas of code.